Our children are our world.

 Although most parents can’t stand the thought of our babies growing up and having families of their own.
 It’s the reality.
 One day they will have a spouse (that will be just like his/her mom/dad) that will end up marrying and having children.
 Sure this is years away.
 The point is, our babies will leave the nest.
 The only two left in that nest will be mommy and daddy.
 Back at square one.
 So what type of friendship have you guys built throughout the years?

 You’re giving your children security!
 Let’s put it this way.
 Would you like to live in a sturdy house?
 Or in a little hut?
 When the storm comes in, which house do you prefer to be in?
 My point exactly.
-Children don’t want to feel like it’s going to end any minute now.
+Children don’t want to feel like it’s going to end any minute now, all the time.
 Or even the “here we go again.”
-Without children even fully understanding this, they want security from your relationship.
+Without children even fully understanding or being aware of this, they want security from your relationship.
 If you guys are okay, then they are okay.

 The communication between mommy and daddy will be one of the most valuable lessons you can give them!
 Your children will see the way you guys react and communicate with one another.
 Good or bad!
 They will see the teamwork or NO teamwork that is in the relationship.
 Not just that but they will also catch on to the equality.
 What are men “suppose” to do and what are women “suppose” to do.